Meet the UEFA Women's Champions League group contenders | UEFA Women's Champions League

 Previous European best: Quarter-finals (2011/12, 2012/13)

-- Known as Göteborg until their association with Häcken from 2021, making the group stage in their first year under their new name.
+- Known as Göteborg until their association with Häcken from 2021, they have made the group stage for the second time under their new name.

 Roma (ITA)